-A nonmotorized trail around White Bear Lake was first envisioned two decades ago as part of a 2001 regional plan for biking and walking titled the Lake Links Trail Network Master Plan.
+A shared-use path around White Bear Lake was first envisioned two decades ago as part of a 2001 regional plan for biking and walking titled the Lake Links Trail Network Master Plan.

-The City of White Bear Lake made great progress on the portion of the project that lies within its borders when it converted Lake Avenue to a one-way road using the other lane for a shared use trail.
+The City of White Bear Lake made great progress on the portion of the project that lies within its borders when it converted Lake Avenue to a one-way road using the other lane for a shared-use path.
 But little else was accomplished until 2017.

 Then, local residents Steve Wolgamot and Mike Brooks mobilized a group of community volunteers to usher the project to completion.